The Best 3 Day Kuala Lumpur Itinerary

 There are five (be aware that Dark Cave is no longer available to the public) main caves that you can choose to visit, or you can decide to see all of them if you want.
 I also suggest grabbing a quick breakfast before you start exploring the caves.

-After lunch, you will move to the Genting Highlands where you will take the Genting cable car, visit a colourful temple, and explore the shopping area.
+After lunch, you will head to the Genting Highlands where you will take the Genting cable car, visit a colourful temple, and explore the shopping area.

 You will finish your first day in Kuala Lumpur in the Changkat Bukit Bintang neighbourhood which is filled with great restaurants and bars.